zlagpacan/437_OoO/README.md

     - snoop responses are asynchronous, can be delayed
 - participates in coherence
   - must make required bus requests if dcache req's don't have required permissions following MOESI protocol
+- bus responses can be piggybacked, so a single block fetch can lead to a single cache frame fill but potentially multiple load data responses or store data writes
+- MOESI block state
+  - I: no permissions
+  - S: read permissions
+  - E: read and write permissions
+  - O: read permissions; write on eviction
+  - M: read and write permissions; write on eviction

 ### bus controller

 https://github.com/zlagpacan/437_OoO/blob/main/processors/source/bus_controller.sv

+- pipelined bus
+  - stages:
+    - bus request (not entered pipeline yet)
+    - grant
+    - snoop request
+    - snoop response
+    - memory request (if needed)
+    - memory response (if needed)
+    - bus response
+- asynchronous request/response interfaces
+  - bus request/response
+  - snoop request/response
+  - memory request/response
+- out-of-order responses
+- block state is tracked and maintained in the dbus request queues by receiving snoop requests to the same cache
+- redundant, piggybackable dbus requests are killed in the dbus request queues by receiving snoop responses from the opposite cache
+- coherence is maintained through a conflict table allowing a block

 ### memory controller